 - Avoid stress or reduce it with meditation, yoga and other techniques.

-Have you tried any of these home remedies for curing yeast infections?
+Have you tried any of these home remedies for yeast infections?
 Do you know of any others we haven’t mentioned?
-Share your experience with us!
+Share your experience with us in the comments below!